8ctopus/paypal-sandbox/README.md

 - finally head to `http://localhost` in your browser

 The demo automatically lists all products, plans and existing webhooks.
+You can create new products, plans and webhooks.
+You can also create an order (payment) or subscription.